microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 ![Ranorex Studio](./images/ranorex-studio2.png)

 **Ranorex Studio** is a complete end-to-end test automation tool for desktop, web, and mobile applications.
 Create reliable tests fast without any coding at all, or using the full IDE.
-Use external CSV or Excel files or a SQL database as inputs to your tests.
+Use external CSV or Excel files, or a SQL database as inputs to your tests.

 Run tests in parallel or on a Selenium Grid with built-in Selenium WebDriver.
 Ranorex Studio integrates with your CI/CD process to shorten your release cycles without sacrificing quality.